berenguel/lab303/DA-DP-TS303 Azure PostgreSQL migration - lift and shift or compete.md

 **Introduction**

 In this lab you will start with logging into the lab environment.
 Once this is done, we are going to go through three exercises that combined, will deploy end-to-end migration.
 And in the end, use cases discussions will take place.
-* Exercise 1: Assess the source Oracle database using ora2pg
+* Exercise 1: Assess a source Oracle database using ora2pg

 * Exercise 2: Migrate an Oracle database to Azure Database for PostgreSQL